 You can cut through boneless meat and fish with precision, making the pieces as thin as you want.
 These knives also work well to remove fat from meats.

-What You Should Not Do with Your Ceramic Knife
+5 Things You Shouldn’t Do with Your Ceramic Knife

 Avoid any use that involves twisting and flexing because such motions may damage the cutting edge.
 Below are some foods and stuff that are not intended to be cut with a ceramic knife.

-Frozen food: To prevent damage to the blade, do not cut into frozen foods.
+- Cutting frozen food: To prevent damage to the blade, do not cut frozen foods.
 Cutting through frozen foods will put stress on the blade, causing it to break or chip.

-To retain sharpness and avoid damage, always use a soft cutting board such as silicone, soft wood, or bamboo.
+To retain sharpness and avoid damage, always use a soft cutting board such as silicone or softwood.
 Avoid cutting on glass, granite, and marble cutting boards, as well as other hard surfaces like plates or tiles.
 Never scrape diced food from the cutting board with the blade of your knife.

 Ceramic knives are easier to clean and sanitize than their steel counterparts because ceramic is non-porous, stain-proof, and resistant to corrosion, oils, and acids.
 Ceramic blades will not catch and breed mold or bacteria.